42Crunch/api-security-audit-action/README.md

 ### `ignore-failures`

-If you set this to `true`, the action does not fail even if the failures conditions (like `min-score`) you have set are met.
+If set to `true`, forces to complete execution successfully even if the failures conditions (like min-score or SQG criteria) you have set are met.
 Default is `false`.

 This parameter can be useful if you do not use the GitHub action for CI/CD or pull request scenarios, but simply want it to keep updating Code Scanning alerts on each code change.

+### `ignore-network-errors`

+If set to 'true', forces to complete execution successfully even if a network error has occurred (such as a failure to connect to 4unch Platform, etc).
+Default is false.

+### `skip-local-checks`

+If set to 'true', disables all local failure conditions (like minimum score) and fails execution only if the criteria defined in SQGs are not met.
+Default is false.

 ### `platform-url`